|Unit Name||INTRODUCTION TO SYSTEM SAFETY AND RISK MANAGEMENT|

 4. Human Factors Safety Analysis

 7. Cause and Consequence Analysis

 8. Root Cause Analysis

 Government regulations and Safety oversight

 1. Safety regulatory oversight covering key components and different regulatory oversight models

 2. Safety oversight functions and governance – safety service delivery, crisis management, safety policy, audits and compliance, risk management, accreditation, safety promotion, independent accident investigation boards and common mistake is government oversight programs

-Project and Unit Review In the final week students will have an opportunity to review the contents covered so far.
-Opportunity will be provided for a review of student work and to clarify any outstanding issues.
+In the final week, students will prepare and present the main findings of their case study as part of Assessment 3.
+They will also have an opportunity to review the contents covered so far.
+Opportunities will be provided for a review of student work and to clarify any outstanding issues.
 Instructors/facilitators may choose to cover a specialized topic if applicable to that cohort.